Dithering and noise shaping

 a few things to keep in mind:

-- Most of todays music is mastered at quite loud (if not ridiculously loud) average levels,
+more common, much of today's music is still mastered at quite loud (if not ridiculously loud)

-leaving very little dynamics in the final result.
-This already masks the small level of
+dynamics in the final result.
+This already masks the small level of distortion due to

 - A lot of audio recordings already have a relatively high noise floor, due to the use of